Find Your Fish

 White Sturgeon (Acipenser transmontanus)

-The White Sturgeon has been overfished in recent years for its flesh and its eggs which make caviar.
-Today White Sturgeon fishing is highly restricted in many places.
-The habitat destruction and pollution makes the survival of the White Sturgeon in question.
-If you have any additional information about the White Sturgeon that you would like add please do so in the comments below...
+The White Sturgeon has been overfished in recent years for its flesh and its eggs, which are using in making caviar.
+Today White Sturgeon fishing is highly restricted in many places throughout the world.
+The continued habitat destruction and pollution makes the survival of the White Sturgeon in question.

 Orbiculate Batfish (Platax orbicularis)